Scroll to top

 Political Environment

 Turkey's political environment is restrictive.
-Freedom of assembly and press are limited.
-Arbitrary detention of foreign nationals, including dual citizens, has occurred.
-Activities that are routine in democracies (journalism, political commentary, certain business activities) carry legal risk in Turkey.
+Freedom of assembly and press are limited, and arbitrary detention of foreign nationals, including dual citizens from EU member states, has occurred.
+Journalism, political commentary, and certain business activities carry legal risk under Turkish law that would not exist in Western democracies.

 Civil Unrest

 Political demonstrations occur in Ankara, particularly around election cycles and politically significant events.
 Security forces use dispersal measures including tear gas and water cannon.
-Demonstrations near government buildings carry the highest risk of confrontation.
+Demonstrations near government buildings, parliament, and the presidential compound carry the highest risk of confrontation.

 Vetted operators with direct experience in Ankara